"Lixil goes ZERO" - COMMITMENT TO CO2-NEUTRAL PRODUCTION

-It´s in the news every day: Temperatures are constantly increasing, sea levels are rising and glaciers are melting.
+It´s in the news every day: Temperatures are constantly increasing; sea levels are rising and glaciers are melting.
 Needless to say, these developments have a major impact on our lives.
-Since CO2 emissions are one of the main reasons for climate change, GROHE has now committed itself to be one of the first leading sanitary manufacturers to produce CO2-neutral.
+Since CO2 emissions are one of the main drivers for climate change, LIXIL’s international fittings plants have now committed to produce CO2-neutral.
+LIXIL's brand GROHE is a case in point: the leading global brand for complete bathroom solutions and kitchen fittings is one of the first in its industry to rely on CO2-neutral production.

-Indeed, GROHE converted all its production plants as well as the logistics centres in Germany to run on green electricity in July 2019.
-The sanitary manufacturer will offset unavoidable CO2 emissions through two compensation projects a hydroelectric power station in India and a borehole maintenance project in Malawi which are based on extremely stringent criteria, such as the Gold Standard, developed under the aegis of the WWF: Here, in addition, activities also contribute to sustainable, ecological and social development in the project environment.
+So far unavoidable CO2 emissions are offsetted through three compensation projects: two hydroelectric power stations, one in India and one in Vietnam, and a borehole maintenance project in Malawi.
+All are based on extremely stringent criteria, such as the Gold Standard, developed under the aegis of the WWF: Here, in addition, activities also contribute to sustainable, ecological and social development in the project environment.
+To reduce the carbon footprint year by year, defined KPIs are to follow.

 HYDROPOWER FOR CLEAN ENERGY